“Tibetan culture is a culture of peace and non-violence; it’s a culture of compassion. More and more people are coming to appreciate such values.”

 In general, Colorado residents have shown great interest in welcoming Tibetan culture.
 Many have been eager to learn about the secular aspects of the culture, such as its promotion of secular ethics, the healthful benefits of meditation, and its unique and profound understanding of psychology.

-Tibetan Association of Colorado, a non-profit 501(c)3 organization, was formed in 1999 to provide and sustain the enlarging Tibetan community in Colorado.
-Its mission is to preserve and promote the unique Tibetan culture and traditions, to benefit the gene and also support the cause of Tibet, a mission, that is near and dear to the hearts of Tibetans.
+Tibetan Association of Colorado, a non-profit 501(c)3 organization, was formed in 1999 to provide and sustain the growing Tibetan community in Colorado.
+Our mission is to preserve and promote the unique Tibetan culture and traditions, to benefit the general public and also support the cause of Tibet, a mission, that is near and dear to the hearts of Tibetans.